syngenta/ListMenuSwift/README.md

 # ListMenu
-Adds back compatibility to UIMenu replacing with UIAlertController for iOS SDK before 14.0
+Adds back compatibility to UIMenu by replacing it with UIAlertController for iOS SDK versions prior to 14.0